Controlling the Risks of Power of Attorney Documents

 Financial institutions are required to complete transactions for customers involving Power of Attorney documents.
 To protect your financial institution’s interests when using these documents, it is imperative to understand the basic do’s and don’ts.
 This presentation will provide financial institution personnel with best practices to use when dealing with these complex legal documents.

-- How does a financial institution determine if a power of attorney is general or limited?
+- How does a financial institution determine if a power of attorney is general or limited

 - How is a Power of Attorney revoked and when is that revocation binding on the financial institution?

-- What attorney-in-fact representations may a financial institution typically rely upon?
+- What attorney-in-fact representations may a financial institution typically rely upon

-- How should a financial institution handle out-of-state powers of attorney?
+- How a financial institution should handle out-of-state powers of attorney

-Who Should Attend:
+Who Should Attend

-Financial institution employees involved with opening new accounts, deposit or loan documentation, and operations will find this seminar very useful.
+Financial institution employees involved with opening new accounts, deposit or loan documentation and operations will find this seminar very useful.

-Terri D. Thomas is senior VP and legal department director for the Kansas Bankers Association.
-Prior to this, she was with "Bankers Choice," a financial consulting firm.
-Before this, Terri was employed in the financial industry for over twenty-three years in various capacities.
+Terri D. Thomas, JD is the Director of the Kansas Bankers Association Legal Department, which specializes in providing compliance and legal assistance to Kansas banks.
+Thomas has worked with financial institutions for over thirty-nine years in various capacities.
 Most notably, she served for fourteen years as in-house legal counsel and trust officer for Bank of America and its Kansas predecessors.
 She has also served as a trust department manager and branch manager.
-Receiving her Bachelor of Arts degree from Kansas State University in 1985, Terri continued her education at Washburn University School of Law and obtained her Juris Doctor in 1988.
+Receiving her Bachelor of Arts degree from Kansas State University in 1985, Thomas continued her education at Washburn University School of Law and obtained her Juris Doctor in 1988.
 She has served as an Adjunct Professor at Washburn University School of Law in Topeka, Kansas and the University of Kansas School of Law in Lawrence, Kansas, and is a frequent seminar presenter for financial associations in the Midwest.